 The G-Shock Full Metal collection, since its launch in 2018, has been a major hit among both media and consumers.
 The collection has grown substantially since that debut and now includes a wide variety of steel- and titanium-cased timepieces, with colors including all-steel, black, blue, “aged,” and integrated resin-and-metal styles.
-This year, I was fortunate to add the Full Metal Red Ion GMWB5000RD-4 to my own personal rotation, and have in effect spent the better part of the past three months wearing it.
+Last year, I was fortunate to add the Full Metal Red Ion GMWB5000RD-4 to my own personal rotation, and have in effect spent the better part of the three months following that point wearing it.

 It’s actually not common that I spend this much time with a watch I’m writing about, and so it has allowed me some substantial time to really learn about this piece and what it has to offer in a long term wear.